rstudio/helm/charts/rstudio-workbench/README.md

 This chart supports activating the product using a *license file*.

-- We recommend *against* directly placing the license file in your values file.
-- We recommend storing a license file as a `Secret` and setting the `license.file.secret` and `license.file.secretKey` values accordingly.
+We recommend storing a license file as a `Secret` and setting the `license.file.secret` and `license.file.secretKey` values accordingly.

 First, create the secret declaratively with YAML or imperatively using the following command: